 Adapted from: Cook’s Illustrated

-For the cinnamon sugar top:
+For the Popovers:

 Preheat the oven to 450 F. Blend the eggs and milk together in a blender until combined.
 Add flour, melted butter, salt, cinnamon and vanilla until smooth and bubbly, about one minute.
 Let the batter rest for 30 minutes.